luizfdias/waes-assignment/README.md

 }
 ```

 All samples are in a [Postman's collection](https://www.getpostman.com/collections/1aeff3fb3b950742d4c3).
-The requests are using the APP Service hosted in Azure (https://waesdiffapi.azurewebsites.net/).
+The requests are using an APP Service hosted in Azure (https://waesdiffapi.azurewebsites.net/).

 ## Running the tests